CSEANZ/BotBoiler/README.md

     var result = await this._qnaMaker.getAnswer(question);
 ```

-Once dialogs are registered on the IOC container, they will be automatially added to the bot.
-Add them to the IOC container by exposing them via [a module](https://github.com/MSFTAuDX/BotBoiler/blob/master/src/dialogs/dialogIndex.ts).
+Once dialogs are registered on the IOC container, they will be [automatically added](https://github.com/MSFTAuDX/BotBoiler/blob/master/src/startup.ts#L56) to the bot.
+Add them to the IOC container by exposing them via [the dialogIndex module](https://github.com/MSFTAuDX/BotBoiler/blob/master/src/dialogs/dialogIndex.ts).